What is a direct cremation?

 What is the best cremation only funeral plan?

-Having extensively reviewed and compared direct cremation plans, the company we have chosen to recommend is Simplicity Cremations, part of the award winning funeral planning company Dignity.
+Having extensively reviewed and compared direct cremation plans, the company we have chosen to partner with is Golden Leaves, a leading funeral planning company that operate throughout the UK and parts of Europe,

-Simplicity offer a 100% guarantee for all of the services included in their plans and provide a regional service using their own crematoriums located throughout the country – something that cannot be said of many other companies that only operate from one location,
+Golden Leaves offer a 100% guarantee for all of the services included in their plans and provide a more local service using crematoriums located throughout the country – something that cannot be said of many other companies that only operate from one location,

-Simplicity plans include collection from anywhere in UK and at any time of the day with no hidden charges.
-The cremation fees are also guaranteed and the ashes can either be returned back to the family or scattered on the garden of remembrance.
+The Golden Leaves Copper Plan includes collection from anywhere in UK and at any time of the day with no hidden charges.
+The cremation fees and doctor’s fees are also guaranteed and the ashes can either be returned back to the family or scattered on the garden of remembrance.

-Your money is held safe and secure in a trust fund, ring fenced ready to pay for your cremation services and importantly Dignity is registered with and therefore regulated by the Funeral Planning Authority, which means they comply with their strict rules and code of practise as to how your money is held and the services you receive.
+Your money is held safe and secure in a trust fund, ring fenced ready to pay for your cremation services and importantly Golden Leaves is registered and regulated by the Funeral Planning Authority, which means they comply with their strict rules and code of practise as to how your money is held and the services you receive.

-You can pay for your Simplicity funeral plan either in one go or over 12 months without incurring additional fees.
-Alternatively if you prefer to spread your costs of a longer period, monthly payment funeral plans are available between 2 to 10 years.
+You can pay for your Golden Leaves direct cremation funeral plan either in one go or over 12 months without incurring additional fees.
+Alternatively if you prefer to spread your costs of a longer period, monthly payment funeral plans are available between 2 to 5 years.

 What are the pros and cons of direct cremation?